2. Jobs howto

 2.5.2.
 Features/Constraints

-where <feature_name> is one of the defined features (or one of the standard features described in the Slurm sbatch guide.
+where feature_name is one of the defined features specific to the cluster (or one of the standard features described in the Slurm sbatch guide).
+Multiple features can be requested and are separated by commas.

 Feature